 Chris Sutton’s Art

 Thank you for taking the time to visit my site.
 I’ve lived in the beautiful Southern Highlands of NSW for many years.
-The stunning landscapes, from rolling hills to the spectacular Illawarra Escarpment, the majestic waterfalls, the many small towns and villages; have all inspired me to find a way to express how I see landscapes and how they make me feel.
+The stunning landscapes; from rolling hills to the spectacular Illawarra Escarpment, the majestic waterfalls, the many small towns and villages, and the stunning beaches of the South Coast; have all inspired me to find a way to express how I see landscapes and seascapes and how they make me feel.

 Each of the images in this collection was created using older generation iPhones.
 With an app that provides manual shutter control, I’m able to create long exposure images that gather both light and time as I pan across the subject.
 The results are planned but there are often happily unexpected results in the final images.